1. The Grand Canyon

 Every year, thousands of tourists make the 11-mile hike to see the waterfalls of Havasu Canyon and the Havasupai Tribe's land.
 The blue-green water gets its color from limestone deposits known as travertine, and the falls make up a world-renowned site that, when first glanced, defy logic.
 Water in the desert is hard enough to grasp, but it's the brilliant azure of the falls here that's really surprising.

 4. Clear, dark skies

 Arizona averages less than eight inches of rainfall a year.
 That's bad news if you want to splash in puddles, but if you're into seeing the stars—or the Milky Way—this state can't be beaten.
+In fact, Arizona has more certified Dark Sky destinations than any other state.
 For a great show, time a trip with the annual Orionid meteor shower in October.